a2aaron/rift_rust/spec_notes.md

 Third, are TieHeaders also totally ordered?
 It seems like they are, but this should be made explicit.

+Fourth, when it is stated that "They contain a `seq_nr` element to distinguish newer versions of same TIE", what is "They"?
+Is "they" the TIEID or TIEHeader or the TIE packet itself?
+It seems that only the TIEHeader contains `seq_nr` (with the TIE packet containing the header).
+TIEIDs do contain `tie_nr` but that doesn't seem like the same thing.
+Also, what is the purpose of `tie_nr`?
+This doesn't seem like a sequence number and `rift-python` seems to only use constant values for the field depending on the TIE type.

 - It is really unclear what sort of structure the "queues" are supposed to be.
 Are they:
     - storing _just_ TIEIDs?
     - storing _just_ TieHeaders?